 The program will include three two-day sessions – available to CTR learners virtually or at ACC's Heart House in Washington, DC, – a series of complimentary webinars, professional development exercises and crafting an original research proposal, to be considered for a research award.
 Participants will learn about clinical trials research, network with nationally recognized clinical trialists, investigators, regulatory stakeholders and industry leaders, and develop a personal career action plan.
 Selected CTR learners will receive support for travel expenses, including coach airfare and two -night hotel for each of the three in-person sessions in Washington DC.

 In line with goals of the ACC's Diversity and Inclusion Initiative, this program is intended to increase the number of individuals historically underrepresented in cardiology (URCs) who serve as leaders in cardiovascular clinical trials research.
 (URCs are currently defined by the ACC as – women, African Americans, Native Americans and Hispanics).
 Through this effort, the ACC strives to ensure diversity of thought, experience and perspective and ensure that the evidence base includes data more closely reflecting the demographics of actual cardiovascular patients.

 Thank you in advance for being part of the process to ensure the College — and cardiology — achieves the inclusive clinical trials workforce required to realize its mission of transforming cardiovascular care and improving heart health and vision of a world where innovation and knowledge optimize cardiovascular care and outcomes.

 If you are a cardiologist or PhD trained researcher interested in increasing your knowledge and participation as investigators and leaders in cardiovascular clinical trials research you are encouraged to apply.
 Please see details below for submitting an application for consideration.
-Selected learners must commit to attending all in-person sessions.
+Selected learners must commit to attending all sessions.

 Session Format and Highlights